Welcome to Mad River Mountain’s Ski Patrol Website! Interested in Ski Patrol? Becoming A Member

-At the recent division meeting, we had Mad River patrollers among those recognized for outstanding achievement within the Central Division.
+At the fall division meeting, we had two Mad River patrollers among those recognized for outstanding achievement within the Central Division.

 Troy Southwick: Division Directors Award, for implementing the toboggan instructor movement analysis program; Cheryl Raudabaugh: Central Division Outstanding Supervisor, for work in the Skills Development Programs.
-The the Rusty Parka newsletter that will be posted soon by the division for lots more award given to hardworking patrollers, including BM/BW/AV as the National Outstanding large alpine patrol, awarded a Gold Unit Citation.
+The Rusty Parka newsletter shows lots more awards given to hardworking patrollers across the division, including BM/BW/AV as the National Outstanding large alpine patrol, awarded a Gold Unit Citation.

 We all have stories that are indelibly etched in our memories.
 Please consider sharing yours with the patrol.
 See other stories here and email your personal story to Cheryl to contribute.